joeatwork/santas-labyrinth/docs/LanguageReference.md

 Punching hurts monsters, it may damage treasure, and other things can react to punching, too.

-#### mark
+#### setmark

-`mark` leaves a mark on the floor where the robot is standing.
+`setmark` leaves a mark on the floor where the robot is standing.
 Later, the robot can look for the mark with `touch mark`.
-Marks can be removed with `unmark`
+Marks can be removed with `erase`

-#### unmark
+#### erase

-`unmark` removes any mark on the floor where the robot is standing.
-If there is no mark on the floor, `unmark` does nothing.
+`erase` removes any mark on the floor where the robot is standing.
+If there is no mark on the floor, `erase` does nothing.

 #### do